Breadcrumb

 Technical Office of the Undersecretariat

-Ministry of Agriculture, Fisheries and Food
+Minister of Agriculture, Fisheries and Food

-Ministry of Industry, Trade and Tourism
+Ministry of Economy, Trade and Business

 Ms. Isabel Rata García‐Junceda

-Subdirectorate-General Commercial Policy with Latin America and North America
+Subdirectorate-General Commercial Policy with America

-Ministry of Industry, Trade and Tourism
+Ministry of Economy, Trade and Business

 Director-General of Industry and SMEs

-Ministry of Industry, Trade and Tourism
+Ministry of Economy, Trade and Business

 Ms. Ana Esmeralda Martínez Sáez